mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 }
 ```

-The widget takes a `BuildContext` and a `Category`and when called it will return a `ListTile` widget under the hood.
+The widget takes a `BuildContext` and a `Category` and when called it will return a `ListTile` widget under the hood.

 ## Source card

-For source card, we are going to return a `Card` widget.
+For the `Source card`, we are going to return a `Card` widget.

 ```dart
 Widget SourceCard(BuildContext context, Source source){